jorge95ruiz/Alfa-Compiler/README.md

 #
 # Use:
 #
-# Write your code in the file prueba.asm
+# Write your code in the file bucle.alfa
 #
 #
 # Execution:
 # In the same directory write on your command lines:
+# open terminal and move to the compiler directory and type in these commands:
 # chmod +x script
 # ./script
 #